Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Effects of combined nonlocal and diagonal coupling

 In this subsection we systematically vary the coupling strength and discuss the effect of this tuning on the synchronization patterns and on the chimera morphology.
 As before, the neurons are set on a regular ring topology and with the same connectivity scheme, initial conditions and parameters as in subsection \ref{sec:radius}.

 We scan the system over different values of the coupling strength $\sigma$ and for coupling range $R=120$ and present the spatiotemporal evolution in Fig.~\ref{fig-s1}.
-We first note that the mean phase velocity $\omega$ overall increases with $\sigma$.
-We observe that for small values of the coupling strength the coherent regimes have higher $\omega$ values than the incoherent regimes (see \ref{fig-s1}a,b, middle panels).
+We first note that the mean phase velocity $\omega$ overall increases with $\sigma$ and the solitaries developed from small $\sigma$ (Fig.~\ref{fig-s1}a) grow gradually to form typical chimeras (Fig.~\ref{fig-s1}b).
+We observe that for small values of the coupling strength the coherent regimes have higher $\omega$ values than the incoherent regimes (see Fig.~\ref{fig-s1}a,b, middle panels).
 Surprisingly, this behavior is inverted when $\sigma$ takes values greater than 1.
-In this case the elements belonging to the incoherent regimes have higher $\omega$'s than the coherent regimes (compare middle panel in Figs.~\ref{fig-s1}a and \ref{fig-s1}c).
+In this case the elements belonging to the incoherent regimes have higher $\omega$'s than in the coherent regimes (compare middle panels in Figs.~\ref{fig-s1}a,b and \ref{fig-s1}d).

-For values of the coupling strength in the range $1.0 \leq \sigma<1.5$ (with $R<200, \>\> d<0.801$) complete $\omega-$synchronization is observed where all elements acquire common mean phase velocity, but their phases might be asynchronous.
+For values of the coupling strength in the range $1.0 \leq \sigma<1.5$ (with $R<200, \>\> d<0.801$) complete $\omega-$synchronization is observed, where all elements acquire common mean phase velocity, but their phases might be asynchronous.
 The precise size of the $\sigma$-range where complete $\omega-$synchronization is observed depends on the value of $R$.
-E.g., for $R=200$ complete $\omega-$synchronization is observed for $1\le \sigma \le 1.5$, while for other values of $R$ the range of $\sigma$ which supports complete $\omega$-synchronization might be different.
+E.g., for $R=200$ complete $\omega-$synchro- nization is observed for $1\le \sigma \le 1.5$, while for other values of $R$ the range of $\sigma$ which supports complete $\omega$-synchronization might be different.